New Waco assistant city manager to oversee tourism, parks, airport

 Waco City Manager Bradley Ford hired Lisa Blackmon, current acting city manager of Manteca, California, to take over as one of three assistant city managers.

-“Lisa really stood apart in the search process with her unique background and combination of experience in both local government administration and the hospitality and tourism industry,” Ford said.
+“Lisa really stood apart in the search process with her unique background and combination of experience in both local government administration and the hospitality and tourism industry,” Ford said in a city press release.
 “I believe she will bring a creative, thoughtful, and responsive approach to leading Waco’s tourism and quality of life-focused departments.
 I am excited for her and her family to join us in Waco.”

-Blackmon will relocate to Texas with her family by mid-June, according to a city of Waco press release.
+Blackmon will relocate to Texas with her family by mid-June, according to the press release.

-“I learned about this position on a trip to visit family in Waco, and I really fell in love with the City and all it has to offer,” Blackmon said.
+“I learned about this position on a trip to visit family in Waco, and I really fell in love with the City and all it has to offer,” Blackmon said in the press release.
 “There are so many great things happening in Waco, and I am looking forward to joining the team and driving forward customer service and overall local and visitor experiences within the city.”

 According to her LinkedIn profile, Blackmon earned a master’s degree in business administration from the University of Phoenix in 2009.